Object databases and collections

 Here you can first of all search all your pages or create a new one on the right.
 In the area below you have the option to switch between different views: List, grid, wall, or table.
 Choose the one that works best for you.
 Grid, wall, and list are great if you need an overview while tables are great to get an in-depth view and to edit multiple items in one view.

-On the right side, you can toggle between seeing all your entities and the database dashboard.
+On the left side, you can toggle between seeing all your objects and the database dashboard.
 Let's see what this is useful for.

 The database dashboard